Rutu-11/Zarek-Tronics-Assignment/README.md

 ---

 # Schroedinger's Signup Backend

+## The application is deployed and accessible at the following link: [Schroedinger's_Deployed Signup Backend App](https://schrodingers-signup-backend.vercel.app/)

 ## Overview
 Schroedinger's Signup Backend serves as the brain behind the registration system, handling data storage, authentication, and communication with the frontend.
 It utilizes Node.js and MongoDB for efficient data management.